Revealing novel aspects of light-matter coupling in terahertz two-dimensional coherent spectroscopy: the case of the amplitude mode in superconductors

 Next, we compute the temperature dependence of the FH and TH signals at $\Omega/2\pi$~=~0.63~THz by modeling the kernel resonances numerically, using the temperature dependence of the SC gap obtained from the linear responses (see SM).
 Figure~4(c) compares the numerical results with the experimental data normalized by the incoming THz $E$-field for the FH and TH components.
 The calculated result for the FH component displays excellent agreement with experiments, unambiguously indicating that the FH signal stems from the amplitude-mode contribution at $\Omega = 2\Delta$ via the paramagnetic processes.
 The numerical result for the TH component displays a monotonic increase when the temperature is lowered, consistent with the experimental data.
 The increase in the TH intensity toward the lower temperature is due to the resonance of $\Omega = \Delta$ around 0~K, which is likely dominated by the amplitude mode in the high disorder level relevant for NbN.
 To check the internal consistency of our approach, we further simulate the nonlinear current driven by broad-band THz pulses (see SM for details).
 Figure~4(d) presents the nonlinear current induced by the broad-band THz pulses for $2\Delta/2\pi$~=~1.2~THz.
 The computed nonlinear current exhibits three peaks at $\Omega/2\pi = 0.63$~THz, $2\Delta/2\pi$~=~1.2~THz, and $3\Omega/2\pi = 1.9$~THz, qualitatively reproducing the experimental observation in Fig.~1(d).

 Finally, to understand the full time evolution of the THz 2DCS response induced by single-cycle THz pulses for different delay times $\tau$, we modeled the time evolution of the nonlinear signal in close analogy with the previously discussed results (see SM).
 In particular, we modeled the largest contribution of the coherent response by a nonlinear kernel peaked at $2\Delta$, and additionally included a phenomenological incoherent kernel describing the out-of-equilibrium quasiparticle relaxation.
-Figure~S12(b) presents the simulated 2D spectra that qualitatively reproduces the data in {Fig.~S12(a)}.
+Figure~S19(b) presents the simulated 2D spectra that qualitatively reproduces the data in Fig.~S19(a).
+In the case of the narrow-band pulses, we can understand the THz 2D power spectra using the frequency-vector scheme \cite{Mahmood2021,Woerner2013}, as shown in SM.
+It is worth mentioning that the FH signals at $\omega_{\tau}=\pm\Omega$ are not resolvable in the strong-pump weak-probe experiments reported previously~\cite{matsunaga2015higgs}, as it derives from a single pump photon and two probe photons (see SM).

 In summary, we reported the THz nonlinear signal in conventional superconductors NbN using THz 2DCS.
 Using broad-band THz pulses, we identified a prominent spectral component of the nonlinear signal peaked at twice the SC gap energy \tdelta.
 With narrow-band THz pulses, the same nonlinear signal appeared at the driving THz frequency $\Omega$, in a fashion inaccessible in previous experiments.
 By varying the temperature, it manifests a resonant enhancement when $\Omega=2\Delta$.
 General theoretical analysis showed that this resonance at $\Omega=2\Delta$ in the nonlinear kernel can only arise from a paramagnetic coupling of photons to electronic current.
 Our numerical simulations revealed that this resonance in the paramagnetic nonlinear current is dominated by the amplitude mode of the SC order parameter.